 Marcus T. Wright is a seasoned higher education professional with a passion for helping college students thrive on campus and beyond.
-He is also an analyst and researcher of the connection between learning, technology, and society in this digital age.
+He is also an analyst and researcher of the connection between learning, technology, and society, currently studying the landscape of online education.
 An avid writer, he is the author of Paradox of the Learning Game: The Promise and Plight of Video Games and Learning.
 In Fall 2017, Marcus will return to the University of Pennsylvania Graduate School of Education as a student in their Higher Education Ed.D. program.

 Check out some of his work at the websites below: